ClemenceAzra/Master_scientific_work/README.md

 The work has the title "Estimation of the EAS axis position and the arrival direction based on the Cherenkov light characteristic in the SPHERE experiment".

-EAS_angles_sphere is a package for Python developed for the MSU Sphere experiment.
+EAS_angles_sphere is a package for Python developed for the SINP MSU SPHERE experiment.

 ## Getting EAS_angles_sphere